 - When someone responds to the person by withdrawing, crying, shouting, scolding, or acting sarcastic.

 Prevent the trigger, or modify the person’s response.
 This reduces possible harm.

 Once you know the trigger, you can reduce or remove it.
 You can also try to reduce the harmful effect of a behavior.
 Keep checking whether your solution works, and adjust as needed.

 Support groups are useful to discuss problems and share ideas.
 These could be in-person or online groups.
 You will meet other caregivers in such forums, and get many viewpoints and tips.
 Shared experiences give ideas of possible reasons for strange behavior, and also possible solutions.
 Other good sources for ideas are dementia care books and manuals.

-Agitated patients are difficult to handle because they do not understand what is happening and cannot control their emotions.
-You need to stay calm when patients show anxiety, anger, aggression, hallucinations, paranoia, etc. Patients can usually sense the caregiver’s emotions.
-If you use calm words but are feeling angry or frustrated, the patient knows your real emotion and responds to it by getting more agitated.
+Agitated persons are difficult to handle because they do not understand what is happening.
+They cannot control their emotions.
+Stay calm when they show anxiety, anger, aggression, hallucinations, paranoia, etc. They can usually sense your emotions.
+If you use calm words but are feeling angry or frustrated, the person knows your real emotion and responds to that emotion by getting more agitated.

 - Feel calm.